14 Possible Signs Of Childhood Cancer Everybody Needs To Be Aware Of

 1. Unable To Wee, Or Blood In Their Wee

-Keep an eye out for any unusual changes in their toilet habits, particularly blood in the urine, or difficulty passing urine.
+Keep an eye out for any unusual changes in your child's toilet habits, particularly blood in the urine, or difficulty passing urine.

 Check on toilet changes